 Apply Your Creativity to Develop High-Tech Solutions

-Lebanon Valley College’s Interaction Design (IXD) major will prepare you for a career that requires imaginative use of design and technology to improve the human experience.
-Advertising and marketing agencies, businesses, educational institutions, science and healthcare organizations, and more look for skilled interaction designers who can create and build innovative products and services cross-functional teams.
+Lebanon Valley College’s Interaction Design (IXD) major will prepare you for a career that imaginatively uses design and technology to improve the human experience.
+Advertising and marketing agencies, businesses, educational institutions, science and healthcare organizations, and more look for skilled interaction designers who can create and build innovative products and services through cross-functional teams.

 Through courses in design, communications, electronics, data, programming, research and development, project management—and interdisciplinary studio classes, a year-long hands-on capstone project, and internships that pull it all together—you’ll be prepared for jobs in STEM + Arts fields.

-- Learn to work with clients, research and understand their needs, and strategically ideate solutions for them
+- Learn to work with clients, research and understand their needs, and strategically design solutions for them

 - Explore the creative use of programming, coding, databases, and human-computer interaction

-- Know how to produce wearables and smart devices and learn to visualize the data they produce
+- Produce wearables and smart devices and learn to visualize the data they produce

 - Design websites and graphics that deliver excellent user experiences and generate revenue